wachaon/wes/docs/README.en.md

 # Installing packages in private repositories

-*install* can install not only modules in public repositories on *github* , but also private repositories.
+*install* can install packages in private repositories as well as packages in public repositories on *github* .

-In *install* , specify the module with *@author/repository* .
+In *install* , specify the package with *@author/repository* .
 The implementation will try to download the following url.

 ```javascript